FloorBoereboom/RStudio-script-Thesis/README.md

 Transcriptomic RNA-seq data were obtained from proximal tubule epithelial cells (ciPTEC) exposed to cisplatin, carboplatin and oxaliplatin in a previous study by Barnes et al. (2026).
 These data served as input for downstream analysis and consisted of a normalized transcriptome count matrix and corresponding metadata table per Pt-based compound.
-The datasets were preprocessed using the R-ODAF Shiny app which generated DEGs for each Pt-based compound.
+The datasets were preprocessed using the R-ODAF Shiny app which generated DEG tables for each Pt-based compound.

 Analysis performed:
 1. Merged DEGs: The complete DEG tables (including non-significant padj values) from the three Pt-based compounds were merged together to obtain a shared DEG table.